LonamiWebs/Telethon/readthedocs/extra/basic/telegram-client.rst

 .. note::

-    Make sure to use the friendly methods described in :ref:`telethon-package`!
+    Make sure to use the friendly methods described in :ref:`telethon-client`!
-    This section is just an introduction to using the client, but all the available methods are in the :ref:`telethon-package` reference, including detailed descriptions to what they do.
+    This section is just an introduction to using the client, but all the available methods are in the :ref:`telethon-client` reference, including detailed descriptions to what they do.

 The ``TelegramClient`` is the central class of the library, the one